flatrick/XWiki-setup/RHEL/readme.md

 ## Set up as a systemd service

-The command `alternatives --config java` will allow you to configure which Java Runtime to use.
+The command `alternatives --list |grep java` will show you which versions of Java are installed on the server, ensure you see 1.8.0 here before continuing.

 `vi /etc/systemd/system/tomcat.service`